wevote/EndorsementExtension/ExtensionToDo.md

 * https://www.peaceaction.org/2024endorsements/
 * https://twitter.com/yft860/status/1669113136442494977  (Elon won't allow us to iFrame his site)
 * Prior years:  https://giffords.org/elections/endorsements/past-endorsements/

+**7/6/23**
+* ~~No repro: Sometimes after a few edits on left, then on right, when you go back to left the onclick for Greens gets broken.~~
+* ~~No repro: Loses state in the "W" pop-up after using the paned view.~~
+* ~~"Non-current" Candidates in right pane show up in green, but do not have the data that is available in the right pane.
+Fixed in https://github.com/wevote/WebApp/pull/3689~~

 **6/29/23**
 * ~~In non-paneled view, sometimes postions and currentEndorsements are not initialized,